innopolis-devops/labs/README.md

 to run the tests and see the coverage.

+Swift app is covered with unit tests too.

 ## Continuous Integration

 The project is supported with the CI workflow (using GitHub)